Texas

 Men and women experience addiction differently due to a variety of reasons, particularly where substances of choice and prevelance rates are concerned.
 For example, men are more likely than women to report marijuana and alcohol use, whereas women are more likely than men to report abusing prescription drugs.

 Men’s and women’s addiction also differs in how and why they began abusing substances in the first place.
-Men tend to begin abusing substances in the hope that it will have positive benefits for them, i.e. acheive better concentration, lead to an easier time in social situations, or even help improve sex drive or performance.
+Men tend to begin abusing substances in the hope that it will have positive benefits for them, i.e. achieve better concentration, lead to an easier time in social situations, or even help improve sex drive or performance.
 For women, substance abuse is more generally associated with either traumatic experiences or abusive relationships, and women often turn to alcohol or drugs as a way to self-medicate and escape painful emotions caused by this victimization or abuse.

 An additional difference between the two genders is that women usually begin abusing substances at a lower dosage than do men; however, their substance abuse is likely to escalate more quickly into full-blown addiction.
 On average, women also tend to enter treatment sooner after becoming addicted to a substance as compared to men, but they also tend to have more co-occurring psychological issues, particularly in the area of mood and anxiety disorders.
 Men and women may also have very different attitudes toward pursuing treatment for drug or alcohol abuse [2].